 |Author:||Jason E. Hall, Tarang P. Khangaonkar, Casey A. Rice, Joshua W. Chamberlin, Todd Zackey, F. E. Leonetti, Michael Rustay, Kurt L. Fresh, Anna N. Kagley, M. Rowse|

-While the Snohomish River estuary remains the second largest complex of vegetated tidal wetlands in Puget Sound, approximately 90% of pre-settlement habitat has been lost to diking and filling.
-The Snohomish River estuary is currently the focus of the largest estuary restoration effort in Puget Sound, with opportunity to restore tidal flooding to over 50% of pre-settlement levels.
-In addition, the Snohomish River currently supports wild populations of all anadromous Pacific salmon, including Endangered Species Act (ESA) listed Chinook (Oncorhynchus tshawytscha), steelhead (O. mykiss), as well as bull trout (Salvelinus confluentus).
-The combination of extant fish populations, relatively large extent of existing tidal wetlands relative to other Puget Sound river deltas, and the greatest potential to restore large areas of tidal wetland habitat make the Snohomish River estuary a great opportunity to use estuary restoration to benefit the conservation and recovery of Puget Sound salmon populations.
-To support restoration planning and effectiveness monitoring efforts, we have developed baseline characterizations of key physical attributes (salinity and temperature) across the full extent of the Snohomish River estuary.
-Our results indicate that estuarine conditions extend farther into the estuary than previously described, with salinities exceeding oligohaline conditions throughout the lower Mainstem, Ebey, Union, and Steamboat Sloughs and within upper Steamboat and Union Sloughs throughout most of the year.
-We also observed temperatures that exceed stress thresholds for juvenile salmonids throughout the estuary from May through September, a period that overlaps with juvenile salmonid rearing in the estuary.
-However, increasing average temperatures were generally positively correlated with increasing spatial heterogeneity, which could provide thermal refugia within the system.
-The products of this research are timely in that several large restoration projects are scheduled to breach between 2015 and 2020, and this will serve as a baseline from which hydrological and biological responses can be evaluated for these projects and projects throughout the Snohomish River estuary.
+Although the Snohomish River estuary remains the second largest tidal wetland complex in Puget Sound, approximately 90% of pre-settlement habitat has been disconnected from tidal exchange.
+This estuary is currently the focus of the largest restoration effort in Puget Sound, with opportunity to restore tidal exchange to over 50% of pre-settlement levels.
+The Snohomish River also currently supports populations of all anadromous Pacific salmon species, including Endangered Species Act listed Chinook (Oncorhynchus tshawytscha), steelhead (O. mykiss), and bull trout (Salvelinus confluentus).
+The combination of extant anadromous Pacific salmon populations, large existing tidal wetland complexes, and large restoration potential make the Snohomish River estuary a great opportunity to benefit salmon population recovery and conservation efforts.
+To support restoration planning and effectiveness monitoring, we developed baseline characterizations of key physical attributes (salinity and temperature).
+Our results indicated that brackish (0.5-30 ppt) conditions extended farther upriver than previously described, with distributary channels downstream of the middle mainstem and lower Ebey Slough remaining brackish throughout most of the year.
+During extreme low flows (< 0.65 m3 s-1), salt water (> 0.5 ppt) can at times intrude throughout the distributaries and up to river kilometer 15.9 above the first bifurcation.
+We also observed temperatures exceeding stress thresholds for juvenile salmonids throughout the estuary from July through September, a period that overlaps with juvenile rearing.
+This research is timely with several large restoration projects scheduled for construction by 2020, and these baseline characterizations can be used to evaluate restoration responses, as well as to inform project prioritization and monitoring.

 This report details the results of an investigation into the mixohaline habitat zones of the Snohomish River estuary.